BayanKhalil/reading-notes/README.md

+# Reading Notes

-this is bayan khalil ,i aspire about software development,this is my first project about git and github
+this is bayan khalil ,i aspire to be software developer this website can help you to read summarize about differentes subject in software development.

-# Code 102 Reading Notes
+# Code 102 - Intro to Software Development

 lab no | link
 -----|-----